jungfrau70/p-canslim_pyramid/README.md

 `findStocksClasses.py` for more information about the error messages and how to correct them.

+## Re-running the program
+A maintenance script has been included in the `utilities` folder to clear temporary files automatically so that the stock-search can be re-run.
+To run this:
+- First enable the script to be executed via running `sudo chmod +x ./utilities/remove_stale_files.sh` from the root directory of this project.
+- Run `sudo ./utilities/remove_stale_files.sh` to clear your stale files
+- Stock-search is ready to run again

 ## Support

 Much more information is provided in this Medium article